 The downsides are that your contract will contain lots of fine print and perhaps a few gotcha charges.
 Renting from a rental car company also may not be the least expensive option if you opt for the insurance and roadside assistance provided by the rental company.

 What to Know About Long-Term Car Rentals

 AutoSlash can save you big bucks.
 Our proprietary algorithm factors in everything that can help snag you the lowest rate possible.
-We look at your memberships (AAA, Costco, frequent flyer programs and more), credit cards and thousands of publicly available coupon codes to find the cheapest car rental rates.
-After you book, we will track the always-fluctuating rental prices and alert you to price drops so you can rebook at an even lower rate.
+We look at your memberships (AAA, Costco, frequent flyer programs and more), credit cards and hundreds of publicly available coupon codes to find the cheapest car rental rates.
+After you book, we will track the always-fluctuating rental prices and alert you to price drops so you can re-book at an even lower rate.

 You may have to check in every month.
 Most companies have a requirement to return to the rental office every 30 days to re-sign a new contract.
-If you're renting from a corporate store, you may be able to check in at convenient locations along your travels.
+If you're renting from a corporate-owned location, you may be able to check in at convenient locations along your travels.
 But if you're renting through a franchise, you may have to go back to your original rental location.
 Be sure to ask about this before you sign a contract.

 You need to research your insurance options.
 If you're like most Americans, you are likely covered for short-term car rentals under your personal car insurance, your credit card coverage or both.
 But that may not hold true for rentals longer than a month.

 - You may need to buy the collision insurance.
 While your credit card might cover the "loss damage waiver" (LDW) in a short-term car rental, many policies only cover rental cars up to 30 days.
 In addition, your personal car insurance may cover your rental, but you should always check with your insurance company and know your policy's terms before you pick up your rental car.